zack-bitcoin/plasmodial/README.md

 ### Else
-If you want to know more, check out our whitepaper on [aeternity.com](https://aeternity.com) and get in touch with us via [Gitter Chat](https://gitter.im/aeternity?Lobby) or write us (emails in whitepaper).
+If you want to know more, get in touch with us via [Gitter Chat](https://gitter.im/aeternity?Lobby)